-The primary season is in full swing for the 2016 presidential elections but there’s another important ballot that needs your vote!
+The primary season is in full swing for the 2016 presidential elections, but there is another important ballot that needs your vote!
 Community voting is now open for OpenStack’s Austin Summit discussion topics.
 Check out ZeroStack’s abstracts and cast your votes here before February 17th.

 If we can put a plane on auto-pilot, why not do the same for an OpenStack cloud?
-Enterprises encounter several challenges in managing an OpenStack deployment today.
+Enterprises often encounter several challenges in managing an OpenStack deployment.
 In particular, the operational overhead increases with the size and complexity of the private cloud.
-The burden on the operations team should not increase with growth in the private cloud deployment.The common technique of creating redundant services and restarting a service doesn’t scale well and requires human intervention to heal the controllers in case of a failure.
+The burden placed on the operations team should not increase with growth in the private cloud deployment.The common technique of creating redundant services and restarting a service does not scale well.
+It also requires human intervention to heal the controllers if they fail.

-In addition, just checking a service’s health without knowing about other services doesn’t work due to inter-dependencies.
+In addition, only checking a service’s health without knowing about other services will not be possible due to interdependencies.
 For example, nova depends on MySQL and RabbitMQ to work.

 Virtual Machine High Availability

-High availability of virtual machines is a feature that OpenStack does not support right now.
+High availability of virtual machines is a feature that OpenStack does not currently support.
 This hinders OpenStack’s adoption in the enterprise.
-In many cases, administrators want workloads to get restarted in case of hardware failures.
+In many cases, administrators want workloads to restart in case of hardware failures.
 This talk describes a reference architecture and techniques for providing VM high availability.
-We will discuss various options and their pros/cons along with a reference design.
+We will discuss various options and their pros/cons, along with a reference design.

-As any OpenStack operator knows a straightforward request, such as creating a VM, requires multiple services to successfully communicate with each other and perform a designated function.
-When this doesn’t go to plan there are a number of potential log files to analyze, each potentially supplying a piece of the puzzle.
+As any OpenStack operator knows, a straightforward request, such as creating a VM, requires multiple services to successfully communicate with each other and perform a designated function.
+When this does not go according to plan, there are a number of potential log files to analyze, each potentially supplying a piece of the puzzle.

-In this talk, we begin by explaining several sample performance metrics, availability concerns and business requirements for an example, multi-VM application.
+In this talk, we begin by explaining several sample performance metrics, availability concerns and business requirements (e.g., multi-VM applications).
 Next, we survey a large number of KVM and OpenStack resource controls and scheduling features that can be used to achieve these requirements.
 We also explain how custom filters and weights can be developed to realize specific goals.
 Finally, we show how these requirements and principles can be tied together with Heat templates to deliver application-aware clouds via smart placement.

 Control Plane Architectures: Design Solutions

 Building an OpenStack private cloud can be very complex.
 Underpinning the entire operational capabilities of your cloud is the Control Plane.
-It’s common knowledge you should treat your cloud resources “like cattle” and not “pets”, yet most clouds treat the control plane like a favored pet.
+It is commonly known that you should treat your cloud resources like “cattle” and not “pets”, yet most clouds treat the control plane like a favored pet.

 How should the modern cloud architect choose to design the control plane aspect of your private cloud?

 It is widely recognized that backing up your data is as important as generating it.
 Disaster situations can potentially endanger data availability, and potentially cause loss of data.
-Ability to take backup of all data at virtual machine level is hence immensely important for business continuity.
+The ability to backup all data at the virtual machine level is immensely important for business continuity.
 Here, we present our system of backing up VM data using cinder primitives and protecting it.

 Capacity planning is one of the most important tasks of a cloud admin.
 Since a cloud can be built using diverse technologies in terms of compute servers, storage and networking, sizing each one correctly gets very complicated.
-Better planning can not oly reduce costs, but also lets you take advantage of the hardware improvements over time.
+Better planning can not only reduce costs, but also let you take advantage of hardware improvements over time.
 The cloud has to be correctly sized initially and the size needs to be revisited periodically to keep the footprint ahead of the growth.
-This problem manifests itself in the context of projects also and the quotas may need to be adjusted based on the usage.
+This problem manifests itself in the context of projects and the quotas may need to be adjusted based on usage.

-In this talk, we will showcase a tool to do sizing based on a set of workloads.
-The tool can do the initial sizing using a set of hardware nodes and compute the configuration in terms of minimal cost or minimal number of nodes.
-We will also discuss which metrics and aggregation of stats, one should use to do growth projections and get time available per resource.
+In this talk, we will showcase a tool that sizes the cloud based on a set of workloads.
+The tool can do the initial sizing by using a set of hardware nodes and can compute the configuration in terms of minimal cost or minimal number of nodes.
+We will also discuss which metrics and aggregation of stats one should use to perform growth projections and get time available per resource.

 Two of the desirable features for private clouds are better control and predictable performance.
 Although public clouds have been extensively researched to characterize their unpredictable performance, private clouds have received less scrutiny.

-In this talk, we will present how production workloads interfere with each other in an Openstack based cloud.
-We draw lessons from a several month long study of running workloads in different configurations on highly available implementation of Openstack.
+In this talk, we will present how production workloads interfere with each other in an OpenStack-based cloud.
+We draw lessons from a several-month long study of running workloads in different configurations on highly-available implementation of OpenStack.
 We study the impact of noisy neighbors on the network and storage IO performance of applications.
-We also look at the performance metrics of Openstack control plane and how the API calls are impacted with more number of entities like networks, routers, VMs, volumes.
+We also look at the performance metrics of the OpenStack control plane and how the API calls are impacted with more number of entities like networks, routers, VMs, volumes.
 Our study relies on a tool that we developed to create clean and noisy workload deployments, using micro-benchmarks as well as enterprise workloads such as Hadoop, Jenkins and Redis.

 Learning From Integrating AD With Kilo

 Active Directory and other LDAP solutions are prevalent in enterprises and most customers who deploy OpenStack would like to integrate with their existing AD/LDAP.
 This is easier said than done.
-This talk focuses on my personal journey as I worked thru the process of learning about how Keystone worked with AD/LDAP and.
-The reason I want to share this so that others do not have to spend as much time as I had to.
+This talk focuses on my personal journey as I worked through the process of learning about how Keystone worked with AD/LDAP.
+I want to share this so that others do not have to spend as much time as I had to.